Doubt (2008 film): Critical response

 The scholar Daniel Cutrara, in his book on sex and religion in cinema, commented that the film works as a metaphor for worldwide uncertainty over priests accused of pedophilia—specifically through Father Flynn's resignation as an indication of guilt and then Sister Aloysius's subsequent doubt.

-Awards
+Accolades

-Doubt received five Academy Awards nominations on January 22, 2009, for its four lead actors and for Shanley's script.
-It was the fourth film to date—following My Man Godfrey (1936), I Remember Mama (1948), and Othello (1965)—to receive four acting nominations without being nominated for Best Picture.
+Doubt received five Academy Award nominations in 2009, for its four main actors and Shanley's script.
+It was the fourth film to date—after My Man Godfrey (1936), I Remember Mama (1948), and Othello (1965)—to receive 4 acting noms without being nominated for Best Picture.